Sugarc0de/Sugarc0de.github.io/_posts/2021-05-20-algorithms.md

 <img src="/images/blog9/dog_meet_idols.png" width="400">

 Dog wants to meet as many idols as possible at a conference.
 He has to sleep 12 hours every day but can choose when to sleep.
 Each idol appears at a fixed time every day, and Dog sleeps for 12 hours at the same time every day.
-Assume dog has at most $10^6$ idols and each of them show up at a time (float) t such that $0 \leq t \leq 24$, how many idols can he meets given a list of showup time in `idols`?
+Assume dog has at most 10^6 idols and each of them show up at a time (float) t such that 0 <= t <= 24, how many idols can he meets given a list of showup time in `idols`?

 Example 1: